Alignment

 Ten circles, all of the same size, with red fill, and white text.
 Each circle contains a single character, grouped in space by if the character is a capital letter, a lower case letter, or a number,

 However, the feeling of connectedness between these grouped objects can be further improved by aligning objects within the groups.
-Our minds simply cannot avoid noticing when things are aligned, and interpret such items as connected.$^\dagger$ This is illustrated in the figure below.
+Our minds simply cannot avoid noticing when things are aligned, and we interpret such items as connected.$^\dagger$ This is illustrated in the figure below.

 The same ten objects as shown in the figure above, but they are now aligned into three rows.
 The first row has capital letters, the middle row has lower case letters, and the bottom row has the numbers.